 Heart Disease Causes

 Long-standing magnesium deficiency.
-Prolonged magnesium deficiency can lead to poor cardiovascular health in a number of ways.
+Prolonged magnesium deficiency can lead to poor cardiovascular health in several ways.
 The body uses magnesium to keep calcium dissolved in the cells, soft tissues and muscles – including the heart and vascular system.
 With insufficient magnesium, blood vessels may go into spasm and cholesterol may rise, both of which lead to blood pressure problems.
 Read more about the impact of magnesium deficiency.

 Elevated homocysteine levels.Homocysteine is an amino acid in the blood.
 Elevated levels of this amino acid have been associated with an increased risk of atherosclerosis, or hardening of the arteries.
 Mainly, elevated levels of homocysteine increase the oxidation of LDL cholesterol (read more below).
 Vitamin B-6 (folic acid) and Vitamin B-12 have the greatest effect in reducing homocysteine levels.1 Fruits and vegetables are typically rich in B vitamins.
 Americans typically eat a highly processed diet devoid of healthy fruits and vegetables.
 Increasing your fresh fruit and vegetable intake, along with adequate B vitamin supplementation, may help reduce your risk for heart disease.

 An apple-shaped body.
 Studies have shown that people who have an apple-shaped body (fat around the waist) have a greater risk of heart disease than those who have a pear-shaped body (fat around the hips).
-In fact, waist-to-hip ratio has been shown to be a better indicator of the risk of heart disease than body mass index (BMI).
+In fact, waist-to-hip ratio has been a better indicator of the risk of heart disease than body mass index (BMI).
 To find out your risk, calculate your waist-to-hip ratio.

 A body mass index (BMI) of 30 or higher.
 Those who have a high BMI are at increased risk of developing heart disease.